moses-rebong/OCP4-Installation-OpenTLC/README.md

 Pull Secret = ***** download from try.openshift.com
 ```
 > During installation, script will ask for pull secret.
 Download at try.openshift.com .

+> Go to try.openshift.com
+> Login with your Red Hat ID
+> Choose Self Managed > try it in your cloud
+> Choose In the Public Cloud > AWS
+> Choose Installer-provisioned infrastructure
+> Copy pull secret
+> paste it on CLI

 ![Pull Secret](pull-secret.PNG)